 1. Artists are everywhere

 The region has a long and storied history as a national art capital.
-Artists young and old have flocked to San Francisco for decades to share their ideas and work with each other.
+Artists of all ages have flocked to San Francisco for decades to share their ideas and work with each other.

-San Francisco comes in right after Los Angeles in this review of America’s leading art centers and scenes for its concentration of working artists.
+San Francisco comes in the top three in this list of top U.S. art cities for its lasting connection to art and culture.
 And San Francisco is named a vibrant hotbed of art and culture among major urban cities in this SMU DataArts white paper.

-Artists are spreading throughout the Bay Area, drawn in part by the availability of workspaces.
+To find the artists, follow the art happenings!
+The Bay Area is filled with arts events, festivals, and local museums which speak to a vibrant arts community.
 Oakland gets a shout-out for its thriving art scene.
-Absolutely worth going to is Oakland’s free Friday night Art Murmur.
 And nearby Napa and Sonoma counties are increasingly filled with art activity too.
 (It’s not just about the wineries there.)
 The Di Rosa makes for a great day trip to interact with contemporary art in a spectacular setting.
 Even closer by in Marin County, just north of the Golden Gate Bridge, is the Headlands Center for the Arts, an interdisciplinary international arts center zeroed in on innovative artists, ideas, and artwork.

 2. Art is everywhere

-If you want more galleries, head over to the DoReMi area—the Dogpatch, Potrero Hill, and Mission neighborhoods—to check out work from up-and-coming artists at the Minnesota Street Project, Southern Exposure, Project Artaud, CCA’s Wattis Institute for Contemporary Art, and the Museum of Craft and Design.
-For a fun photo safari, consider strolling down the vertiginously twisty Vermont Street.
+If you want more galleries, head over to the San Francisco design district to check out work from up-and-coming artists at the Minnesota Street Project, Southern Exposure, Project Artaud, CCA’s Wattis Institute for Contemporary Arts, and the Museum of Craft and Design.
+For a fun photo excursion, consider walking down the vertiginously twisty Vermont Street.
+(Wear comfy shoes!)